liuziyebuaa/PP_ADMM/GITDP_3/README.md

 conda install cupy
 pip install GPUInfo
 pip install mlxtend

+##Caution: you also need to pip cvxpy etc.
 ```

 Packages `cupy` and `GPUInfo` are required for GPU computation. `mlxtend` is required for MNIST dataset.